tmandys/digie35-python/README.md

 If not then modify via `sudo rpi-eeprom-config -e`, save and reboot.
 Note `rpi-eeprom-config` won't report updated value till reboot.

+- RPI5 USB-C PD

+To avoid warnings because powered via internal PSU over GPIO and not via USB-C where negotiates PD params then add option to rpi-eeprom-config

+  PSU_MAX_CURRENT=4000

 Usage
 -----